Sni180/Event-Booking-Organization-System-frontend/README.md

 - Add migrations when changing data models.
 - Run the app locally and add tests for new functionality where appropriate.

-## License
-MIT (or choose a license for your project)

----

-This README.md was added to the repository root to describe setup, structure, and run instructions for the Event Booking Management System (EBS).